TheJacksonLaboratory/STQ/README.md

 ##### Demo data

 Once the pipeline and all the prerequisite software are installed, the demo can be executed on a small dataset (https://zenodo.org/records/10654467).
 To get a copy of the data, modify the `savePath` below to a meaningful location on your computing system and execute the lines.
 We recommend using an absolute path since it is required to generate a proper samplesheet file.
 Modify the STQ run.sh file to point input samplesheet to `samplesheet_demo_local.csv`.
+Demo run is a good test that the software is installed properly and can take approximately 30 minutes to complete.

     savePath="/path/to/save/demodata"